-- Decide on the appropriate action to be taken to resolve the complaint. - Where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future.
+- Decide on the appropriate action to be taken to resolve the complaint. - Where appropriate, make findings and recommendations, and ensure that a copy of these findings and recommendations are available for inspection on the school premises by the proprietor and the head teacher.